rui-zhang-ocean/Predict_Data_Scientist_Salary/README.md

 * Multiple Linear Regression – Baseline estimate
 * Lasso Regression – Normalized regression could effectively reduce over-fitting caused by OLS regression
-* Random Forest – Good fit considering the sparsity and one hot encoding of the data
+* Random Forest – Good fit considering the sparsity and one hot encoding of categorical data

 I performed optimization for `alpha` in Lasso Regression and `n_estimators`, `criterion` and `max_features` in Random Forest with GridsearchCV, both obtained improvement on validation sets.